bradosia/DocuCapture/README.md

 # DocuCapture
-Captures invoices and receipts into accounting formats using with advanced OCR, ML and AI technologies.
+An offline software for capturing invoices and receipts into accounting formats using with advanced OCR, ML and AI technologies.
 ## Competition
 || SAP Concur |FreshBooks|Expensify|Receipts by Wave|Appfolio|Quickbooks Smart receipt capture|
 |:--|:--|:--|:--|:--|:--|:--|